 Some of the more sophisticated Python packages, like NumPy, aren't written purely in Python.
 Parts of them are written in other languages, like C.

 You won't be able to install those packages on the OT-2.
 They require a compiler, which the OT-2 doesn't have.
 If you try, you'll see an error like this:

 error: command 'get' failed with exit status 1

-If one of these packages is critical to your workflow, you can ask us to include it on all OT-2s by default, starting with the next software update.
+If one of these packages is critical to your workflow, you can submit a request to us to include it on all OT-2s by default, starting with the next software update.

 First, please search our Github repository issues to see if someone else has already requested that Python package.
 If they have, please thumbs-up their issue instead of making a new one.

 Otherwise, you can make a new issue to request the package.
 In the issue, please tell us a little bit about how you plan on using the package and why it's necessary.
-This will help our software engineers fulfill the request efficiently—or suggest an alternative, if there is one.
+This will help our software engineers fulfill the request if possible—or suggest an alternative, if there is one.